ejpsoil/soildata-assimilation-guidance/docs/tools/rml.md

  geo: http://www.opengis.net/ont/geosparql#
 ```

-Next comes the `mappings` where the actual transformations are encoded.
+Next comes the `mappings` section, where the actual transformations are encoded.
 This
 section is to be populated with sub-sections, one for each individual subject
 class (or type) necessary in the output RDF.
 For instance, if the transformation must produce
 triples for profiles and layers, then a sub-suction for each is necessary.
 The